GeostatsGuy/GeostatsPy/README.md

 * **Anton Kupenko** - bug fixes, added docstrings, code refractory for PEP8, removed duplicated functions and variables.
 Thank you Anton!

 * **Wendi Liu** - Ph.D. student working with Michael Pyrcz at the University of Texas at Austin.
-GSLIB compiles in Mac OSX, 3D variogram calculation low-tech wrapper.
+Author of 3D subroutines and gammabar method.
+Also, GSLIB compiles in Mac OSX, and 3D variogram calculation wrapper.

 * **Alex E. Gigliotti** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
 Established unit testing.